bensonchoyintuitas/intuitas_knowledgebase/docs/naming_standards_and_conventions.md

 These marts are objects that are aligned to business entities and broad requirements, hence they must contain source-specific objects at the lowest grain.
 There may be further enrichment and joins applied across sources.

+In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e `intuitas_engineering_dev.silver__mart`

-- All schemas are may be optionally prefixed with `silver`
+- All schemas  may be optionally prefixed with data stage if not already decomposed at domain-level i.e. `silver__`
 - All `entity` names which align to facts should be named in plural.
 - All `entity` names which align to dims should be named in singular.